inoxlang/inox/docs/builtin.md

 ```
 ### sha384

-the sha384 function hashes a string or a byte sequence with the SHA-384 algorithm.
+The sha384 function hashes a string or a byte sequence with the SHA-384 algorithm.

 **examples**